 - Maintain a healthy weight: Being overweight is detrimental to overall prostate health.
 Make the effort to shed some of those unwanted pounds.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
 He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital.
 He is a medical contributor for the Fox News Channel's Medical A-Team.
-Follow Dr. Samadi on Twitter, Instagram, Pintrest, SamadiMD.com, davidsamadiwiki, davidsamadibio and Facebook.
+Follow Dr. Samadi on Twitter, Instagram, Pinterest, SamadiMD.com, davidsamadiwiki, davidsamadibio and Facebook.